sandarm-1/Analog_Circuit_Sizing_Process_Porting_Gm-Over-Id_Neural_Network/README.md

 In the figure above, the white space enclosed by a dotted line represents the whole design space, represented in two dimensions, but of course in most cases the design space will be represented by more than two performance metrics.

+**Ideally the whole design space should be explored.
+Why?**
+* Better, larger, more comprehensive training dataset leads to higher model accuracy.
+* The wider the exploration within the design space, the higher the generalization of the computed model will be [1].
+* Ideally, fully random dataset generation would cover the whole design space.

-Existing techniques to generate the dataset for Supervised learning approaches:
+Existing techniques to generate the dataset for Supervised learning approaches are:

 * using an existing pre-sized circuit database
 * random generation in a close region around a predefined initial solution
 * from a global normal distribution

-Existing techniques to generate the dataset for Hybrid approaches:
+Existing techniques to generate the dataset for Hybrid approaches are:
 * speedup the search within the exploration space by sampling, guided by NNs
 * Some randomized methods start by sampling over the whole design space before zooming-in on promising areas

-**Ideally the whole design space should be explored.
-Why?**
-* Better, larger, more comprehensive training dataset leads to higher model accuracy.
-* The wider the exploration within the design space, the higher the generalization of the computed model will be [1].
-* Ideally, fully random dataset generation would cover the whole design space.

 Previous research on using Neural Networks for Analog circuit sizing **did not explore the whole design space**.

-This was from two main limitations:
+This was due to two main limitations:

 1) Previous research **relied on circuit simulator** to compute performance of each design point.
 Each time we invoke the circuit simulator, it's time-consuming & computationally expensive which makes it impractical to search the whole design space or large portions of it.
 2) Previous research has been **focused on optimization of device dimensions (W, L)**.
 Search range for W is of multiple orders of magnitude which makes it impractical to explore the whole design space.

-## Problem 1: using W/L
+### Problem 1: using W/L

 Problem is that the search range for W is of multiple orders of magnitude.
 From sub-1um to hundreds of um or more.